 The floor shall be opened for discussion (nominally for five to ten minutes total).

-The WG Chair or Acting Chair should limit the duration of comments and promote open participation, both pros and cons.
-If only one candidate is nominated, the WG Chair or Acting Chair may choose to limit the debate.
+The WG Chair or Acting WG Chair should limit the duration of comments and promote open participation, both pros and cons.
+If only one candidate is nominated, the WG Chair or Acting WG Chair may choose to limit the debate.

-The discussion shall also occur, with the WG Chair leading the process, for the nomination(s) of the WG Vice-Chair(s).
+The discussion shall also occur, with the WG Chair leading the process, for the nomination(s) of the WG Vice Chair(s).

 At a Plenary meeting, the WG Officers shall conduct the election, count the votes, and notify the WG of the results.